Branched Multi-Task Networks: Deciding What Layers To Share

 \subsection{Cityscapes}

-\textbf{Dataset.} The Cityscapes dataset~\citep{cordts2016cityscapes} considers the challenging scenario of urban scene understanding.
+\textbf{Dataset.} The Cityscapes dataset~\cite{cordts2016cityscapes} considers the scenario of urban scene understanding.
 The train, validation and test set contain respectively 2975, 500 and 1525 real images, taken by driving a car in Central European cities.
 It considers a few dense prediction tasks: semantic segmentation (S), instance segmentation (I) and monocular depth estimation (D).
-As in prior works~\citep{kendall2018multi, sener2018multi}, we use a ResNet-50 encoder with dilated convolutions, followed by a Pyramid Spatial Pooling (PSP)~\citep{he2015spatial} decoder.
+As in prior works~\cite{kendall2018multi, sener2018multi}, we use a ResNet-50 encoder with dilated convolutions, followed by a Pyramid Spatial Pooling (PSP)~\cite{he2015spatial} decoder.
 Every input image is rescaled to 512 x 256 pixels.
-We reuse the approach from~\citet{kendall2018multi} for the instance segmentation task, i.e. we consider the proxy task of regressing each pixel to the center of the instance it belongs to.
-We obtained all results after a grid search on the hyperparameter space, to ensure a fair comparison across the compared approaches.
-For more details please visit Appendix~\ref{app: cityscapes}.
+We reuse the approach from~\cite{kendall2018multi} for the instance segmentation task, i.e. we consider the proxy task of regressing each pixel to the center of the instance it belongs to.

 \textbf{Results.} We measure the task affinity after every block (1 to 4) in the ResNet-50 model (see Fig.~\ref{fig: cityscapes_affinity}).
-The task affinity decreases in the deeper layers of the model, due to the features becoming more task-specific.
+The task affinity decreases in the deeper layers, due to the features becoming more task-specific.
 We compare the performance of the task groupings generated by our method with those by other approaches.
-As in~\citep{maninis2019attentive}, the performance of a multi-task model $m$ is defined as the average per-task performance drop/increase w.r.t. a single-task baseline $b$.
+As in~\cite{maninis2019attentive}, the performance of a multi-task model $m$ is defined as the average per-task performance drop/increase w.r.t. a single-task baseline $b$.